Between old stones, woodland and mountain pastures, towards La Croix de Feissons

 • Arrival : Bozel town hall, 73350 Bozel

-• Towns crossed : BOZEL, MONTAGNY, FEISSONS-SUR-SALINS
+• Towns crossed : BOZEL, MONTAGNY, and FEISSONS-SUR-SALINS

 Altimetric profile